SolidCoast/PiranhaCMS/README.markdown

 limited.

 To get started, download the latest snapshop of the repository as a zip-file and unpack it on your harddrive.
-The create an IIS-application with .NET 4.0 pointing to your new Piranha folder.
+Then create an IIS-application with .NET 4.0 pointing to your new Piranha folder.
 To install the database go to the following URL and enter the needed information.